dojian/mental_health_chatbot/genzen-backend/README.md

 This is the backend for the GenZen Chatbot.

+### Requirements
+For Local Testing and Development:
+- Docker Containers
+  - Redis:7.4.2-alpine
+  - Postgres:14--alpine

+For Local Kubernetes Deployment:
+- Minikube (running on top of Docker)
+- Kubectl

 ### Misc Notes
 run server: `poetry run uvicorn src.main:app --reload --port 8001` or `./start_backend.sh`